-Over what has been a difficult year, most of us will have come into contact with a volunteer, whether for a small grassroots organisation or a larger well-known charity, and appreciate the difference they make to their local community.
-Look for the hashtag – #volunteer week.
+Whatever we do at work or for leisure, most of us will have come into contact with a volunteer, whether for a small grassroots organisation or a larger well-known charity, and we all can appreciate the difference they make to their local community.

-Volunteering can make a huge difference for vulnerable people within our communities.
-Local Lincolnshire councils, community groups and volunteers are all working together to ensure everyone in the community has a local point of contact and support if they are in need.
+Now, more than ever, volunteering can make a huge difference for vulnerable people within our communities.
+Local Lincolnshire councils, community groups and volunteers work together to communities have a local point of contact and support if they are in need.
 If you would like to offer some help find more information at Apply to become a volunteer – Lincolnshire County Council

 If you want to offer some help but would like to have some training before starting, the Volunteer Centres Lincolnshire have secured access to free online training courses in a range of subject areas.
 Follow this link for more information – https://lincolnshirevolunteering.org.uk/online-training/